 Humans can live for weeks and sometimes months without food.
 Going without water, however, is a different story…

-You may already know that camels are famous for being able to go long periods of time — in the desert heat — without drinking.
+If you love animals, you may already know that camels are famous for being able to go long periods of time — in the desert heat — without drinking.
 Camels in the Sahara Desert have been known to survive six months or more without drinking during the winter.
-In the extreme heat of a desert summer, they can still go five to 10 days without drinking.
+In the extreme heat of a desert summer, they can still go five to ten days without drinking.

 So how do they do it?
 Some people believe it’s because they store water in the humps on their back, but that’s not true.
 Their humps are filled with fat, which allows them to go a long time without food.

 Camels can go a long time without drinking because their internal body temperature can vary much more than a human’s, which allows them to withstand high temperatures without needing to sweat to cool their bodies.
 Camels also have specially-shaped elliptical blood cells, which promote blood flow and don’t allow blood volume to drop when fluid levels drop.
 These factors allow them to survive in harsh desert climates without water for days at a time.